2xhamzeh/DelishiousDishes/server/README.md

-# AgileWebDevProject

-Project for our Web Technology: Agile Web Development course at university.
-Marwa
-Truc
-Hamzeh
+## Server Setup

+The server for this project is built with Express.js and uses MongoDB as the database.

-## Starting the Server
+### Starting the Server

-To start the server, follow these steps:

 1. Open your terminal.
 2. Navigate to the project directory using the `cd` command.
 3. Once you're in the project directory, navigate to the server directory: `cd server`
 4. Start the server by running the command: `node main`

-## Starting the Client

-To start the client, follow these steps:

-1. Open your terminal.
-2. Navigate to the project directory using the `cd` command.
-3. Once you're in the project directory, navigate to the client directory: `cd client`
-4. Install the necessary packages by running the command: `npm install`
-5. After the installation is complete, start the client by running the command: `npm run dev`

-You should see a message saying "VITE v5.2.11 ready in 2494 ms" and a local URL.
-This means the client has started successfully and is running on your local machine.
+You should see a message saying "Connected to MongoDB!"
+This means the server has started successfully and is connected to the database.

+### Viewing the Database

+You can view the database using MongoDB Compass.
+To do this, connect MongoDB Compass to your MongoDB server and select the database ('dish_db') for this project.

+### Populating the Database

+You can populate the database by running the `node seed` command in the server directory.
+This will fill the database with initial data for testing and development purposes.